bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

-.. title: A Brief Introduction to Stochastic Calculus
+.. title: A Not-So-Brief Introduction to Stochastic Calculus
 .. slug: a-brief-introduction-to-stochastic-calculus
 .. date: 2022-04-29 21:05:55 UTC-04:00
-.. tags: stochastic calculus, probability, measure theory, sigma algebra, Brownian motion, Weiner process, white noise, mathjax
+.. tags: stochastic calculus, probability, measure theory, sigma algebra, Brownian motion, Weiner process, white noise, Langevin, Black-Scholes-Merton, mathjax
 .. category:
 .. link:
 .. description:
 .. type: text

-Write your post here.
+Through a couple of different avenues I wandered, yet again, down a rabbit hole leading to the topic of this post.
+The first avenue was through my main focus on a particular machine learning topic that utilized some concepts from physics, which naturally led me to stochastic calculus.
+The second avenue was through some projects at work in the quantitative finance space, which is one of the main applications of stochastic calculus.
+Naively, I thought I could write a brief post on it that would satisfy my curiosity -- that didn't work out at all.
+The result is this extra long post!

+This post is about stochastic calculus, an extension of the usual calculus we learn to a certain class of stochastic processes.
+It's not immediately obvious but the rigour needed to properly understand some of the key ideas requires going back to the measure theoretic definition of probability theory.
+So that's where I start, from there I quickly move onto stochastic processes, the Wiener process, a particular flavour of stochastic calculus called Itô calculus where I present some of the main results, and finally end with a couple of applications.
+As usual, I try to include a mix of intuition, rigour where it helps intuition, and some simple examples.
+It's a deep and wide topic so I hope you enjoy my digest of it.

 ..
 TEASER_END
 .. section-numbering::